 A quick note on excess lipase – If you’re milk is fresh and has been stored correctly, but has a funny or soapy smell, you may simply have excess Lipase, a normal enzyme that helps to break down fats in the milk.
 Too much lipase starts changing the taste and smell of the milk.
 Some babies will drink the milk just fine, others will reject it.
 Unfortunately, once the smell changes, there’s no going back.
 If your baby won’t take your high lipase milk, consider donating the milk to a milk bank or scalding the milk before you freeze it.
 Kellymom has a great article about high lipase if you think this is your problem.

-I received the following product at no cost to facilitate my review; however all opinions remain my own.
 The following article contains affiliate links, meaning I will receive a small commission if you purchase something at no additional cost to you.
 For more information, see my full disclosure policy.

 4 Useful Ideas for Expired Breastmilk